This story is a standalone; however, it does contain mild spoilers for FLYTRAP (Harrietta Lee, #3), as it takes place after.

 “It’s a taxidermy figure,” I say.
 “I got it from a client who couldn’t make my full payment.
 I said it was fine, he could just owe me a favor, but he insisted on giving me—this.
 I tried to sell it, but my pawnshop guy wouldn’t take it.”

 “He likes objects that hold traumatic memories.
 I figured, a stuffed dog corpse would have a lot of trauma in it.
-But apparently the dog had an amazing life, and when he died, the guy who stuffed him did it with a lot of love and care.
-So it’s practically overflowing with positive memories.”
+But apparently the dog had an amazing life, and the guy who stuffed him did it with a lot of love and care.
+So it’s practically overflowing with positivity.”

 The kid looks preoccupied.
 She pets the dead dog’s face with a finger, only replying with a, “Hmm.”